usnistgov/SFA/README.md

 The [STEP File Analyzer and Viewer](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer) (SFA) generates a spreadsheet and visualization from an ISO 10303 Part 21 STEP file.
-The [STEP to X3D Translator](https://www.nist.gov/services-resources/software/step-x3d-translator) is used by the SFA Viewer to convert STEP b-rep part geometry to X3D and has its own source code and executable.
+The [STEP to X3D Translator](https://www.nist.gov/services-resources/software/step-x3d-translator) is used by the SFA Viewer to convert STEP part geometry to X3D and has its own source code and executable.

 ## Download or Build

 **Download** the Windows version of SFA in the Release directory above.
 Click on the zip file (SFA-5.nn.zip) in the Release directory and then the download icon to the right.
+Read the README file.

 **Build** your own version of SFA from the source code with the instructions below.

-- SFA depends on two software packages (IFCsvr, stp2x3d) that only run on Windows.
-Those packages are included with the Download version.
-See Running the Software below.
-- Some features are not available in the user-built version including tooltips, unzipping compressed STEP files, and those related to the NIST CAD models.
-- The Download version of SFA is built with proprietary software not available to the public.
+The Download version of SFA is built with proprietary software not available to the public.

 ## Build Prerequisites